Scenes from Goethe's Faust

+Background

 Schumann's work on what he labeled an oratorio began in 1842.
 This was just over a decade after the death of Johann Wolfgang von Goethe, who completed Part Two of the dramatic poem Faust in his final year.
 Many contemporary readers of Faust found Goethe's epic poem daunting and difficult to grasp.
 Goethe himself declared only Mozart fit to write the music for it (though Mozart died in 1791, almost 20 years prior to the completion of Part One of Faust).

 Schumann explained the weight of the task before him in an 1845 letter to Felix Mendelssohn: "[A]ny composer would not only be judged by his treatment of one of the seminal and most-widely acclaimed works in German literature, but would also be setting himself up to be compared to Mozart."
 Yet despite Schumann's expressed reservations about the work, it has been labeled his "magnum opus."
 Schumann is "[d]eeply sensitive to the all-inclusiveness of Goethe's drama[.]"
 From the work's dark and tense overture, to its elegant and tranquil conclusion, Schumann opens wide "a manifold musical world" that coherently draws together elements of "lied, horror opera, grand opera, oratorio, and church music."

+Schumann never saw all three parts of the work performed in the same concert, or published together.
+Eric Sams comments 'There is no coherence in the orchestration, which audibly dates from two different periods (hand-horns in Part III, valve-horns elsewhere)', leading him to conclude that Schumann did not conceive the work as a whole, although late nineteenth-century ideas of performance mean that in the modern era the piece is predominantly heard with all three parts.

+On 29 August 1849, Part Three of the work was premiered simultaneously across Dresden, Leipzig, and Weimar, conducted by Schumann himself, Julius Rietz, and Franz Liszt respectively.
+The complete Scenes from Goethe's Faust was posthumously premiered on 13 January 1862 in Cologne with Ferdinand Hiller conducting.

+Music

 Schumann's music suggests the struggle between good and evil at the heart of Goethe's work, as well as Faust's tumultuous search for enlightenment and peace.
 After the overture, the music depicts Faust's wooing of Gretchen.
 For Gretchen's story, Schumann employs operatic music, beginning with a love duet, proceeding to Gretchen's passionate and desperate aria, and concluding with a church scene.
 The second part of the work opens with stark contrast: on the one hand, the lively, fresh music of Ariel and the spirits calls Faust to savor the beauties of nature; on the other hand, in the scene following, Schumann's restless orchestration brings to the fore Faust's delusions upon hearing of a new world being created and its rapturous promise of an everlasting present.
 The final scenes, drawing the work to its placid yet unsettled conclusion, hold some of Schumann's best choral writing.